Storm Eowyn is a warning ‘climate change is with us’, says First Minister

 While most schools are expected to reopen after the weekend, damage to some buildings will mean at least 20 will remain closed until repairs are made, the Scottish Government said.

-A 19-year-old man died when his car was hit by a falling tree in Mauchline, East Ayrshire, at about 6.45am on Friday before the red weather warning came into force.
+Calum Carmichael, 19, from New Cumnock, East Ayrshire, died when his car was hit by a falling tree in nearby Mauchline at about 6.45am on Friday before the red weather warning came into force.

 He was taken to the Queen Elizabeth University Hospital in Glasgow and died on Saturday, police said.